mvolkmann/blog/src/swift/SwiftUI.md

 It connects a child property to a parent property.
 This allows the child view to get and set a property that is owned by a parent view and si passed in as an argument.

+There are other property wrappers that contain the word "State" in their names.
+Each of these own data rather than having it be owned by another view that passes it in.

 ```swift
 struct ChildView: View {